hscrocha/CodeClonesActivity/README.md

 # Code Clones: Hands-on Lecture

-This repository presents a practical lecture on using Code Clones Tools, for the Software Engineering course at the Loyola University Maryland.
+This repository presents a practical lecture on using Code Clones Tools, for the Software Engineering course at Loyola University Maryland.

 Just clone this repo as a zip file, and unpack the zip to have access to the source code inside.

 ## Introduction

-Duplicated code is a phenomena that could be as old as programming itself.
+Duplicated code is a phenomenon that could be as old as programming itself.
 It is easy to understand the appeal of duplicating code: it is fast and easy.

-There are many disadvantages associated with the practice of cloning code as it makes maintenance more difficult by: (i) copying bugs, (ii) managing changes across duplicates, and (iii) hinders the understandability.
+There are many disadvantages associated with the practice of cloning code as it makes maintenance more difficult by: (i) copying bugs, (ii) managing changes across duplicates, and (iii) hindering understandability.

 Fowler and Beck have ranked duplicated code as the first of the top ten code smells indicating the need to refactor a piece of software.